cksystemsteaching/selfie/README.md

 factor     = literal | identifier | "(" expression ")" .
 ```

 A simple example of an expression is `x + 7` which we saw before when parsing literals.

+> Precedence

-Another example is `x + 7 * y` which demonstrates the notion of *precedence* of operators.
+Another example is `x + 7 * y` which demonstrates the notion of *precedence* of operators which we discussed before in the context of arithmetic and even grammar expressions.
 The expression `x + 7 * y` is semantically equivalent to the expression `x + (7 * y)`, in particular in contrast to the expression `(x + 7) * y`.
 In other words, the operator `*` has precedence over the operator `+`.
 More generally, the operators `*`, `/`, and `%` have precedence over the operators `+` and `-`.
-Interestingly, their precedence is already expressed syntactically in the structure of the grammar where the operators with lower precedence appear in the grammar before the operators with higher precedence.
+Recall that their precedence is already expressed syntactically in the structure of the grammar where the operators with lower precedence appear in the grammar before the operators with higher precedence.
 That structure is maintained in the part of the recursive-descent parser that handles expressions.

+> Associativity

+But what if operators have the same precedence such as `+` and `-` as well as `*`, `/`, and `%`?

 ![Expressions](figures/expressions.png "Expressions")